"Horses are our Passion and Passion leads to making YOUR dreams come true."

 What kind of apparel should I get…& how should they fit?

-Must wear long pants and closed toed shoes.
-Stables has helmets.
-Proper Attire Page
+Must wear long pants (jeans) and closed toes shoes (tennis).
+Stables has helmets to rent.

-La Fleur Stables/ Madison Riding Academy/ Hippoi Institute provides free helmet rental to anyone enrolled in Riders Up lessons.
+La Fleur Stables/ Madison Riding Academy/ Hippoi Institute provides Horse helmets rental to anyone enrolled in Riders Up lessons.